darthkrallt/AO3rdr/README.txt

   - Please report any others you find!

 TODO
-  - Add functionality to the "mobile reading" view

 WISHLIST (not for this release)
   - Add "added on" date (not visible in UI)